 To enjoy an evening concert at the Hollywood Bowl, you'll have to buy a ticket.
 But if you want to hear the music and see the place for free, some of their morning rehearsals are open to the public.
 The Edmund D. Edelman Hollywood Bowl Museum is also free to visit.
 If you'd rather buy a ticket and go to the Bowl in the evening (which is a fun thing to do), some concerts have tickets for less than $20.

 Pay Your Last Respects to Departed Celebrities

-Hollywood Forever Cemetery, just behind the famous Paramount Studios, is visitor-friendly and free.
+Hollywood Forever Cemetery, which is just behind the famous Paramount Studios, is visitor-friendly and free.
 They even offer maps of the stars' final resting places.

 Take a Self-Guided Driving Tour

-You'll pay a little to park, but walking around is free and so are the samples that some of the food stalls hand out.
-If you get hungry and end up spending money, don't blame me.
-I'm also not responsible if you wander into The Grove next door and go shopping.
+You'll pay to park (unless you buy something and get free parking validation), but walking around the market is free and so are the samples that some of the food stalls hand out.